fac25/week5-http-Alex-Paz/README.md

 - [x] A responsive, mobile-first design

 - [ ] Ensure your app is accessible to as many different users as possible

+## Things to address

+- Make a more specific error if the country doesn't have any facts.